 ✔ Mineral Deficiency – Extremely low TDS (<50 mg/L) may lack beneficial minerals.

-Pro Tip: If your TDS is too high, an RO purifier can help.
-If it's too low, consider a mineral-enhancing RO system or TDS controller.
+If your TDS level is too high, an RO water purifier is the best solution to remove excess salts and impurities.
+If the TDS is too low, go for a mineral-enhancing RO system or a TDS controller to retain essential minerals.

 3 Easy Methods to Check Water TDS at Home